05/26/2026

 The key point:

 1.6 ATA is generally treated as a controlled exposure limit — not a default operating target for all phases of the dive.
+That distinction matters.

 Most modern dive computers track oxygen exposure using NOAA-style limits.
+You’ll usually see this displayed as:

-- oxygen exposure
+oxygen exposure

-how much of your recommended oxygen exposure you’ve used.
+They all refer to the same basic concept: how much of your recommended oxygen exposure you’ve used.

 This tracks short-term exposure associated with acute oxygen toxicity risk.
+Higher PO₂ = faster CNS accumulation.

 Example anchors from NOAA-style exposure tables: